aurotripathy/menace/all-optim-all-act-mnist/README.md

 Runs all combinations of specified activations with specified optimizers.
-Network is Lenet5, dataset is mnist.
+Network is Lenet-5 (like), dataset is mnist.
+See below for modifications.

 List so far: